Due to the current situation caused by the COVID-19 crisis, the Maria Canals International Music Competition has been postponed to March 2021.

 The Croatian pianist Martina Filjak, winner of the 54th edition of the Maria Canals International Music Competition in 2008, has obtained major international recognition after receiving, in addition to this first prize, awards such as the gold medal, the first prize and the Beethoven Prize in the international piano competition of Cleveland (2009); the first prize in the Viotti piano competition in Vercelli (Italy, 2007); and the fifth prize in the Ferruccio Busoni competition (Italy, 2007).

-In the last few years, she has performed with important international orchestras, such as the Cleveland orchestra; the Symphony Orchestras of Barcelona, Bilbao, Granada, Nancy, and San Diego; the Philharmonic Orchestra of Strasbourg and the Israel Chamber Orchestra; and she has played concerts on stages such as the Palau de la Música of Barcelona, the Konzerthaus of Berlin (Germany), the Jordan Hall of Boston (United States), the Sala Verdi of Milan (Italy), the Konzerthaus of Vienna (Austria), and the Auditorio Nacional of Madrid.
+In the last few years, she has performed with the most important international orchestras, such as the Cleveland orchestra; the Symphony Orchestras of Barcelona, Bilbao, Granada, Nancy and San Diego; the Philharmonic Orchestra of Strasbourg or the Israel Chamber Orchestra; and she has played concerts on stages such as the Palau de la Música in Barcelona, the Konzerthaus in Berlin (Germany), the Jordan Hall in Boston (United States), the Sala Verdi in Milan (Italy), the Konzerthaus in Vienna (Austria) and the Auditorio Nacional in Madrid.

 Thanks to the Fundación Jesús Serra, in 2009 she delighted us with three magnificent concerts held in Bilbao and Tenerife.
 Such was the success that she had to repeat the experience with an additional recital in Granada in the following year.
-In 2011, she played together with the Symphony Orchestra of Madrid in the capital city, in a concert that was held on the occasion of the festivities of Santa Cecilia with huge success.
+In 2011 he played together with the Symphony Orchestra of Madrid in the capital city, in a concert that was held on the occasion of the festivity of Santa Cecilia with huge success.